-- legal resident of another Maryland county – in-state tuition rate
+- legal resident of another Maryland county – in-state/out-of-county tuition rate; and

-To determine the factual basis for legal residency/domicile provided by the student, the college will consider any of the following:
+To determine the factual basis for legal residency or domicile provided by the student, the college will consider any of the following:

-- registration of a motor vehicle, with the local address specified, if the student owns or uses a vehicle
+- registration of a motor vehicle, with the local address specified, if the student owns or uses a vehicle; or

 In addition to the general requirements, including waiver of the three months residency requirement, the following provisions apply:

 - Active duty service members, their spouses, and their financially dependent children are immediately eligible for in-county tuition if the service member is stationed in, resides in, or is domiciled in Maryland.
-Spouses and financially dependent children may continue to receive in-county tuition if the active duty service member no longer meets the requirements and the spouse/child remains continuously enrolled.
+Spouses and financially dependent children may continue to receive in-county tuition if the active duty service member no longer meets the requirements and the spouse/child remains continuously enrolled and domiciled in Maryland

 - Honorably discharged veterans are immediately eligible for in-county tuition if the veteran is residing in or domiciled in Maryland, was honorably discharged within four years, attended a Maryland secondary school for three or more years, and graduated from the Maryland secondary school or earned the equivalent of a Maryland high school diploma.

 - Spouses and dependents of active duty service members or veterans are immediately eligible for in-state tuition, consistent with the federal Choice Act, if they reside in the state and are using Chapter 33 benefits under the GI Bill®, regardless of the student’s formal state of residence.

 - Members of the Maryland National Guard are entitled to in-county tuition if they provide a critical military occupation skill or are a member of the Air Force Specialty Code.
 In addition, members of the Maryland National Guard are entitled to further discounts, which vary based upon legal residence/domicile (in-county – 50 percent tuition discount; in-state or out of state – 25 percent tuition discount).

 - A student enrolled in a program designated as statewide, health workforce shortage, or regional program by the Maryland Higher Education Commission (MHEC) may be considered a resident for tuition purposes if domiciled in the appropriate region for the program; only courses leading to the applicable area of study will be covered.

 - A student from outside the state who enrolls as part of a reciprocity agreement negotiated between Maryland and another state may be considered a resident for tuition purposes.